awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-channel-id-med.md

 + `EnableChannelIdentification` – `true`
 + `NumberOfChannels` – the number of channels in your streaming audio\.

-For more information on setting up an HTTP/2 stream to transcribe a medical conversation, see [Streaming request](how-streaming-med.md#streaming-med-request)\.
+For more information on setting up an HTTP/2 stream to transcribe a medical conversation, see [Setting up an HTTP/2 stream](streaming-http2.md)\.

 ### Transcribing multi\-channel audio in a WebSocket stream<a name="channel-id-med-websocket"></a>